 The multidisciplinary SEP team provides therapeutic intervention for children with disabilities with the parents as key partners.
-Thanks to the financial support from eRko SEP works every week with community-based partners in low-income neighbourhoods, currently with: Ujiachilie Project – St. Joseph in Kahawa Sukari, Stella Cometa in Machakos, Maria Njeri Foundation in Kikuyu, and Edmund Rice Centre Nairobi in Kibera.
+Thanks to the financial support from eRko, SEP works every week with community-based partners in low-income neighbourhoods, currently with: Ujiachilie Project – St. Joseph in Kahawa Sukari, Stella Cometa in Machakos, Maria Njeri Foundation in Kikuyu, and Mary Rice Centre Nairobi in Kibera.

 These services may include physical therapy, occupational therapy, speech and language therapy, and cognitive stimulation therapy based on the needs of the child and the family.
 Early intervention can have a significant impact on a child’s ability to learn new skills and overcome challenges and can increase success in school and life.